 ExpectedEquipment Deletion

-At the moment the last remaining ExpectedEquipment object gets disassociated from the Equipment object, all associated LogicalTerminationPoints including their associated technology specifically augmented LayerProtocol object have to be automatically deleted by the Device.
+At the moment the last remaining ExpectedEquipment object gets disassociated from the Equipment object, all associated Connector and LogicalTerminationPoints objects including their associated technology specifically augmented LayerProtocol objects have to be automatically deleted by the Device.

-At the moment the last ExpectedEquipment object gets disassociated from the overlaying Equipment object, the subordinated Holder and Equipment objects including their associated ActualEquipment and ExpectedEquipment objects have to be automatically deleted by the Device.
+At the moment the last ExpectedEquipment object gets disassociated from the overlaying Equipment object, all subordinated Holder and Equipment objects including their associated ActualEquipment and ExpectedEquipment objects and so on have to be automatically deleted by the Device.

 Lowering the number of ExpectedEquipment objects (or even deleting the first one) shall neither impact the LogicalTerminationPoint instance nor the values of the technology specifically augmented LayerProtocol object as long as at least one ExpectedEquipment object remains.